kksvt/q3-sm-backend/README.md

 SERVER_PORT | The port of the game server.
 RSA_KEY | The path to the RSA private key, used for encryption.
 RSA_CERT | The path to the certificate.
-SESSION_SECRET | The path to the session secret key.
 JWT_SECRET | The path to the JWT secret key.
 SERVER_BIN_PATH | The path to the game server's executable.
 SERVER_HOMEPATH | The value of the *fs_homepath* cvar, which should typically point to the executable's directory.